 Anything else?
 Other ways to contact us

-If you have any questions about legacies or leaving a gift in your will, please contact our legacy team on 020 7619 7351 and we'll be pleased to help.
-Some common questions on wills are also answered below.
+If you have any questions about leaving a gift in your Will, please contact our gifts in Wills team or call us on 020 7619 7202, we are happy to help.
+Some common questions are also answered below.

 I don’t have a lot to leave, can I still leave a gift to Scope in my will?

 Isn’t it better for me to give to you now, rather than wait until I die?

 Can I add Scope to my existing will?

 Can I change my mind?

 How do I find a solicitor?

 Can I restrict my gift to a specific service?

 Should I tell you that Scope is in my will?